shereedietel/notes/README.md

 # 2023-12-18
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, and only after profiling to identify the true bottlenecks.

+# 2023-12-19
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clear, correct, and maintainable code first.
+Optimize only when necessary and after profiling to identify bottlenecks.
+Remember that optimizing too early can lead to complex, hard-to-maintain code and may not actually improve performance significantly.